Engin-Boot/pong-stage-saurav-chandra/Stage0/game_ui.md

   Then upgrade the ball & racket skins.

-### Scenario: User unlock background themes by completing tasks
+### Scenario: User unlocks background themes by completing tasks

    Given game is running without any errors.